0xgioser/Polygon-Improvement-Proposals-1/Project Management/README.md

 ### Who Can Attend

-Protocol developers, client developers, network Validators and core Polygon researchers, Dapp and Ecosystem Partners are invited to attend the meetings.
+Protocol developers, client developers, network Validators and core Polygon researchers, community members (eg., Dapp and ecosystem community members) are invited to attend the meetings.
 Sometimes a non-core developer with particular expertise on a topic is invited on to discuss a specific agenda item.
 If you feel you would contribute to the meetings by your attendance please reach out to [Jackson Lewis](mailto:jackson@polygon.technology).

 ### Who Manages the Meetings

 The meetings are facilitated by Jackson Lewis.
 The meetings are recorded and transcribed.
 The transcripts, meeting minutes and video will be uploaded after the completion of the meetings in this public repository.

 The meetings are independent of any organization.
-However, participants in the meetings may also be Polygon Employes (Not sure about that, but I believe we need some sort of disclaimer).
+However, participants in the meetings may also be PolygonLabs' Employes.

 ### Previous Meetings